Ensuring the Responsible Use of Animals in Research and Teaching

 Mandatory Training for All Research Personnel

-At a minimum, all animal researchers must complete the “Working with the IACUC” course which UAF administers through the Collaborative Institutional Training Initiative (CITI) program.
+At a minimum, all animal researchers must complete the “Working with the IACUC” course.
+This training is valid for three years, at which point you will be reminded to complete the refresher course.

 - Visit the CITI Homepage (https://www.citiprogram.org/)